alexhamidi/RandomSpotifySongs/README.md

 # Spotibulk

 ## Info
-Spotify is an algorithm that returns a list of related spotify track ids given a set of artists.
+Spotibulk is an algorithm that returns a list of related spotify track ids given a set of artists.
 It:

 - Supports fetching a very high number of spotify ids (tested to 2 million, though it took a while)
 - Uses a Breath-first search approach on artists' related artists to gradually expand the search space